Universal Public Health

 Fully Fund Public Education

 Public education should be free.
 But last year Queensland parents had to pay $89 million in school service fees, and millions more in extra costs.
-Queensland state schools are the most underfunded state schools in the country because the Queensland Government only provides 69.26% of the needs-based funding to state schools.
+Queensland state schools are some of the most underfunded in the country because the Queensland Government only provides 69.26% of the needs-based funding to state schools.

 - The Greens will fully fund Queensland state schools with an extra $7 billion over four years for smaller class sizes, more teachers, better resources, and no fees